brittanyowen/on-the-rocks/README.md

 #### MVP

 - clickable buttons for each different alcohol type
-- when clicked, a list of cocktail "recipe cards" will appear with an image, ingredient list, and instructions on how to make the cocktail
+- when clicked, "recipe cards" of cocktails containing the selected alcohol will appear with an image, ingredient list, and instructions on how to make the cocktail
 - when a different alcohol is selected, clear the previous selection/cocktail recipe cards

 #### PostMVP